Givs/Givs/README.md

 I am a computer science student and programmer from Brasil!🟢🟡

-- 🌟 I'm currently working as intern at [Fabtech](https://fabtech.com.br/)
-- 🚀 I'm currently working as react native developer at [Softeam](https://softeam.com.br/)
+- 🌟 I'm currently working as developer at [Simbiose Ventures](https://www.simbioseventures.com/)
-- 🌱 I'm learning Angular, Ionic and Ruby on Rails
+- 🌱 I'm learning Python, Django and Databases

 **Languages and Tools:** &nbsp;